Career Services and Leadership Management

 Does the School provide opportunities to meet with potential employers?

-Throughout the academic year, we arrange for potential employers to visit the School to host information sessions on their organizational culture and take questions on job opportunities and typical career paths.
+Throughout the academic year, we arrange for potential employers to host information sessions on their organizational culture or offer tabling sessions to answer questions on job opportunities and typical career paths.

 “In addition, our office co-sponsors The Master’s Level Social Work Job Fair in partnership with social work schools in the Metro New York City area every year.
-The next Social Work Job Fair will be held from 11AM to 3PM on Friday, March 3, 2017 at New York University’s Kimmel Center.
+The next Social Work Job Fair will be held from 11AM to 3PM on Friday, March 23, 2018 at Columbia University’s Lerner Hall.

 I have an interview with an agency.
 How should I prepare?